Big Blackfoot Riverkeeper, Inc.

 The Blackfoot valley forms the southern boundary of the Crown of The Continent, a fully intact ecosystem still containing every species of fauna that was here before the first European explorers arrived on the scene -- one of only twelve such ecosystems left on earth.

 Wildlife rare to other regions abounds here.
-Grizzlies, elk, bighorn sheep, cougar, lynx, wolf and deer all call its valley home.
-Bald and golden eagles regularly patrol the air space above.
+Grizzlies, elk, bighorn sheep, cougar, wolverine, lynx, wolf and deer all call this valley home.

 Return

 The area is rich in history, both ancient and recent.
 The great Glacial Lake Missoula floods of 12,000 years ago helped carve the many red rock cliffs found in the area as well as the rolling boulder-strewn native grassland valley floor.
-For many centuries, the valley was traversed by the Kokalahishkit trail, heavily used by many western tribes to reach the vast buffalo herds to the east.
-Traces of the Indians' travois tracks can still be found in the area, including some running across our north pasture.
+For many centuries, the valley was traversed by many Indigenous tribes using the Kokalahishkit trail alongside the river to reach the vast buffalo herds to the east.
+Traces of their travois tracks can still be found in the area, including some running across our north pasture.

 It was another twenty years before the next European set foot in the valley,when the legendary mountain man Jim Bridger spent the summer of 1826 in the Blackfoot valley, trapping beaver while somehow avoiding the loss of his topknot to the equally legendary and fierce Blackfeet Indians.